Hotown/InCo_DA/README.md

 # InCo: Intermediate Prototype Contrast for Unsupervised Domain Adaptation

-This repository contrains the author's implementation in Pytorch for InCo(Intermediate Prototype Contrast for Unsupervised Domain Adaptation).
+This repository contains the author's implementation in Pytorch for InCo(Intermediate Prototype Contrast for Unsupervised Domain Adaptation).

 <!-- ## Overview